-The Company continues to consider its steps and continues to examine options for raising debt on the capital market (also see page 20 of this Board of Directors’ Report with respect to the examination of the possible issuance and listing of a new bond series (Series S secured by a second mortgage on HaKiryon Ofer Mall), in order to reduce financing costs while extending the duration of the debt, as it has done over the past six months when raising debt by Series R, J and N Bonds.
+The Company continues to consider its steps, inter alia in view of the continuation of the crisis, and continues to examine options for raising debt on the capital market, in order to reduce financing costs while extending the duration of the debt, as it has done over the first nine months of the year when raising debt by the R, J, N and S Bond Series.

-As noted in the chapter on the effects of the outbreak of COVID-19, as of the date of this report, the Company has made preparations with cash and cash equivalents and with approved credit facilities in the amount of approx. ILS 2.1 billion against a debt service of ILS 1.1 billion until the end of the year.
+As noted in the chapter on the effects of the outbreak of COVID-19, as of the date of this report, the Company has prepared with cash and cash equivalents and with approved credit facilities in the amount of approx. ILS 1.9 billion against a debt service of ILS 1.3 billion in the coming year.